What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 Jesus set the example for us

-What does the Bible verses say about depression?
-The Bible verses says that Jesus came as a servant.
+The Bible says that Jesus came as a servant.
 He came to show us the love of the Father, to serve us, and to bring healing and restoration to us (as it says in Isaiah 61).
 Then He told us to do the same.

 And whosoever of you will be the chiefest, shall be servant of all.
 45 For even the Son of man came not to be ministered unto, but to minister, and to give his life a ransom for many.
 Mark 10:44-45 KJV